ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Configure Veeam encryption for data at rest and data in transit so that VM data is not stored or transmitted unencrypted (which is the default setting).
 Veeam encryption requires the use of a password or passphrase and does not use the HPCS instance for the management of keys.
 When the VM is restored, select the encrypted storage policy to ensure that the VM is encrypted in the vSphere datastore.

-The use of Veeam Backup & Replication in the regulated Workloads dual region design means that protected region encryption keys are not required in the recovery region.
+The use of Veeam Backup and Replication in the regulated Workloads dual region design means that protected region encryption keys are not required in the recovery region.
 Therefore, separate HPCS, and KMIP for VMware services can be used.

 The following post deployment activities are required to create the deployment scenario used in the dual region pattern:
 * Remove the Veeam VMs at each region.